unleashit/npm-library/packages/recursiveDataLister/readme.md

 const RecursiveDataListerDemo = () => (
   <RecursiveDataLister
     data={users}
-    multiList={true} // For array only: show first level children as separate parents.
+    multiList={true} // For top level array only: show first level children as separate lists.
 False is default (outputs as a single top level html list) tag="ul" // parent html tag. ul is default, you can also choose ol or div arrayBranchProp="title" // if set, this will use the property as node labels for arrays of objects (instead of the index).
 Careful with this, it only works with one property! removeRepeatedProp={true} // false is default.
-If arrayBranchProp is set, this will remove the prop from the array so it isn't repeated
+If arrayBranchProp is set, this will remove the prop from the object so it isn't repeated
   />
 );